TV Show Review: True Detective Season 1 on Hotstar

 The storage room scenes are great with respect to the narrative.
-They are also the scenes that show how our two favourite detectives unite and form a force against the serial killer, who’s still alive out there.
+They are also the scenes that show how our two favorite detectives unite and form a force against the serial killer, who’s still alive out there.

 The narrative is forceful and heavy, in the best way.
 It pushes us to think beyond our capacities and understandings, much like Martin Hart.
-It’s written very well, in terms of flow and pace of the story.
+It’s written very well, in terms of the flow and pace of the story.
 What is hard to make sense of, in the first ten minutes becomes the most intriguing twist of the story.

 The show has been directed really well.
-The direction compliments the refined layering in the narrative and brings what is essential, on the screen.
+The direction complements the refined layering in the narrative and brings what is essential, on the screen.
 It is fair yet unusual to say that there are multiple climaxes in the series, especially season one.
 The final climax, nevertheless, stands out.

-It somehow wraps up the entire season in a package, along with giving a metaphorical recap of what the detectives had gone through, while solving the mystery right from the beginning.
-The directional brilliance is at its peak in this last scene, when we see Rust chasing the killer and Martin, chasing Rust.
+It somehow wraps up the entire season in a package, along with giving a metaphorical recap of what the detectives had gone through while solving the mystery right from the beginning.
+The directional brilliance is at its peak in this last scene when we see Rust chasing the killer and Martin, chasing Rust.

 The series received positive reviews from critics and was cited as one of the strongest dramas of the 2014 television season.
 It was a candidate for numerous television awards, including a Primetime Emmy Award nomination for Outstanding Drama Series and a Golden Globe Award for Best Miniseries or Television Film, and won several other honors for writing, cinematography, direction, and acting.